-One of the greatest benefits of container growing is the ability to create your very own garden space in a small area, even on an urban balcony.
+One of the greatest benefits of container growing is the ability to create your very own garden in a small space, even on an urban balcony.
 You can choose containers to complement your décor, and you're not limited by the type of soil your yard may have.
 With containers, you can mix your own "perfect" growing medium to suit the plants you want to grow.
 For plants such as blueberries, which need acidic soil, you can give them exactly what they need right from the start.

 Containers also keep you free from worries about weeds and nearby plants stealing nutrients away from your future crops.
 You can move containers easily to capture more sunlight or less, or to extend your growing time as the sun moves with the seasons.
 You also can enjoy the goodness and nutrition of homegrown edibles wherever you live.

+Edibles are one category of plants where bigger pots are almost always better.
+For tomatoes, bell peppers, eggplants and similar fruiting veggies, choose large-size pots.
+Allow at least 12 inches or more in diameter and depth so roots have growing room.
+Bigger pots help maintain soil moisture and control fluctuations in soil temperatures, which also benefit edibles as they grow.
 Container-grown edibles must have good drainage.
-Pots should have several large drainage holes, so excess water freely runs through.
+Pots should have several large drainage holes so excess water freely runs through.
 Roots of your edibles should never sit in soggy soil.
 Breathable pots, such as naturally porous terra cotta, help keep oxygen flowing through soil to waiting roots.
-For heat-loving tropical vegetables, such as tomatoes, dark-colored pots absorb heat and help keep roots and soil warm.
+For heat-loving tropical vegetables such as tomatoes, dark-colored pots absorb heat and help keep roots and soil warm.

 Most edible plants do very well in containers, provided they're well cared for and have room for healthy growth.
 Root crops, such as carrots and beets, can be grown from seed right in their pots.
 Without the lumps and bumps they often face in garden soil, they form near-perfect edible roots in prepared container soil.
-Fruit trees, from dwarf citrus to fat, plump figs, excel in large patio pots.
+Fruit trees, from dwarf citrus to plump figs, excel in large patio pots.
 Lettuces and other greens make growing mixed greens for salads simple, even in shallow pots or hanging baskets.

 Crops such as potatoes and sweet potatoes, which grow their fleshy, edible, rootlike "tubers" underground, do great in big, roomy containers.
 New varieties of blueberries, raspberries and blackberries, developed specifically for container growing, will thrive in patio pots.
 Vining plants, such as cucumbers, zucchinis and other squash, flourish in large pots.
 They'll take your garden skyward when you add trellises or other supports.